 Transitional Ministry Education

-The 2024 Transitional Ministry Education will be Monday, May 13-17.
-The in-person program will be hosted at the Mercy Conference and Retreat Center in Saint Louis, Missouri.
+The next Transitional Ministry Education will be April 27 - May 1, 2026.
+The in-person program will be hosted at the Mercy Conference and Retreat Center located at 2039 N. Geyer Road, St. Louis, Missouri 63131.
+Program fee includes lodging and meals.

 About